Your browser is not supported for this experience.

 We recommend using Chrome, Firefox, Edge, or Safari.

-Famously called the Mile High City, Denver sits 5,280 feet (1,609 m) above sea level at the base of the Rockies, so you can easily spot soaring mountain views from parks and rooftop patios.
+Famously called the Mile High City, Denver sits 5,280 feet (1 mile, or 1,609 m) above sea level at the base of the Rockies, where soaring mountain views meet a vibrant, walkable downtown.

-Denver is also known as Sports City, USA, and is home to seven professional sports teams, including two soccer teams.
-There isn’t anything more American than catching a Colorado Rockies baseball game at Coors Field in the heart of downtown Denver on a beautiful summer day.
-You can also keep up with the World Cup matches at various sports bars or the giant video screen at McGregor Square next to Coors Field.
+Known as Sports City, USA, Denver is home to seven professional sports teams, including two soccer teams.
+There isn’t anything more American than catching a Colorado Rockies baseball game at Coors Field in the heart of downtown on a beautiful summer day.
+And during the tournament, you can keep up with the action at sports bars and watch parties across the city.

-Denver Art Museum is known for its Indigenous, Latin American and Western art collections, while the Clyfford Still Museum is the only place in the world to see a collection of this abstract expressionist’s works.
+The Golden Triangle Creative District downtown is the heart of the city’s cultural scene, with 6 museums all within walking distance.
+Denver Art Museum is known for its Indigenous, Latin American and Western art collections.
+Next door, the Clyfford Still Museum is the only place in the world to see a collection of this abstract expressionist’s works.
 Still influenced many other American artists such as Jackson Pollock and Mark Rothko.

-History Colorado Center, also located nearby in the Golden Triangle Creative District, provides a fascinating and interactive glimpse of Colorado and the American West.
-For a truly impressive and immersive art experience, head to Meow Wolf Denver on the other side of town where artists create imaginary worlds with mostly recycled materials.
+History Colorado Center, also located in the Golden Triangle, provides a fascinating and interactive glimpse of Colorado and the American West.
+For a truly impressive and immersive art experience, make the short trip to Meow Wolf Denver's Convergence Station, where more than 300 artists create an inter-dimensional journey through imaginary worlds in an immersive, hands-on experience.

-One of the top five botanic gardens in America, Denver Botanic Gardens is an oasis in the city where you can learn about native Colorado plants, along with species from other regions, and see nature-inspired artworks.
+Denver Botanic Gardens, one of the top five botanic gardens in America, is an oasis in the city where you can learn about native Colorado plants, along with species from other regions, and see nature-inspired artworks.

 There are lots of ways to experience the Old West and the various cultures that settled here.
 The Black American West Museum highlights the African American experience in the West, the American Museum of Western Art features the artworks of Frederic Remington and Charles Russell, and the Museo de las Americas is the premier Latin American art museum in the Rocky Mountain Region.